denoland/std/utils/crawl/issues.md

 Should recognize some common urls, like if it is a github url, then we should know how to access the raw file.

+Might make this pluggable, and so have things like the youtube crawler be in here specially.
+Ideally an LLM would make the choice of what crawler to use and how to parse the output, since it might be a complex multistep job.

+Must set its user agent informatively.

+Recognize when using a chatgpt chat, and switch to using the chatgpt crawler.